A Survey on Self-play Methods in Reinforcement Learning: Algorithms

+In parallel, other works aim to make PSRO more computationally tractable in different game settings.
+As the number of agents grows, determining BRs becomes exponentially challenging.
+Mean-field PSRO~\citep{muller2021mean} has been introduced to address this complexity in mean-field games.
+In addition, due to the computational intractability of solving NE in multi-player general-sum games~\citep{daskalakis2009complexity, daskalakis2013complexity} and the selection problem in NE~\citep{goldberg2013selection},~\citet{muller2019alphapsro} put forward $\alpha$-PSRO.
+Instead of NE, $\alpha$-rank~\citep{omidshafiei2019alpharank}, which is unique and polynomial-time solvable in multi-player general-sum games, is introduced in the MSS, and a preference-based best response (PBR) oracle is incorporated in the approach.
+Similar to $\alpha$-PSRO, \citet{marris2021joint} proposes the Joint Policy-Space Response Oracle (JPSRO) to tackle multi-player general-sum games.
+It utilizes CE and coarse correlated equilibrium (CCE) as alternatives to NE to make it computationally tractable in multi-player general-sum games and designs the CE and CCE-based MSS.

-Other research focuses on policy diversification, given that deriving a singular policy in highly transitive games often lacks significance. \cite{balduzzi2019open} introduces an open-ended framework in two-player zero-sum games.
+Other lines of research focus on promoting policy diversity, especially in non-transitive games where a single policy is often insufficient. \citet{balduzzi2019open} introduces an open-ended framework in two-player zero-sum games.
 This framework enhances the diversity of the strategy population and introduces a gamescape, which geometrically represents the latent objectives in games for open-ended learning.
 The study proposed two algorithms: Nash response \(\text{PSRO}_\text{N}\) and rectified Nash response \(\text{PSRO}_\text{rN}\).
 Both algorithms utilize an asymmetric payoff matrix as their performance evaluation metric.
 Similarly to DO, they employ the Nash-based MSS (Algo.~\ref{alg:nashsolver}).
-Compared to $\text{PSRO}_\text{N}$, $\text{PSRO}_\text{rN}$ incorporates an additional step within the ABR oracle to focus on the opponents they beat or tie and ignore the opponents they lose to.~\cite{perez2021modelling} uses determinantal point process~\cite{kulesza2012determinantal} to assess diversity and introduces diverse PSRO by incorporating a diversity term into the PSRO oracle.
-This modification can also be easily implemented in FP and $\alpha$-PSRO as well.
-Similarly, ~\cite{liu2021towards} formulates behavioral diversity and response diversity and incorporates them into the PSRO oracle.
-Policy Space Diversity PSRO~\cite{yao2023policy} defines a diversity metric named population exploitability that helps to achieve a full-game NE.
+Compared to $\text{PSRO}_\text{N}$, $\text{PSRO}_\text{rN}$ incorporates an additional step within the ABR oracle to focus on the opponents they beat or tie and ignore the opponents they lose to.~\citet{perez2021modelling} uses determinantal point process~\citep{kulesza2012determinantal} to assess diversity and introduces diverse PSRO by incorporating a diversity term into the PSRO oracle.
+This modification can also be easily implemented in FP and $\alpha$-PSRO.
+Similarly, ~\citet{liu2021towards} introduces the concepts of behavioral diversity and response diversity and incorporates them into the PSRO oracle.
+Policy Space Diversity PSRO~\citep{yao2023policy} defines a diversity metric named population exploitability that helps to achieve a full-game NE.